eiri0k/smart-wallet-agent/readme.md

 - Add your own handlers (make the agent do new things)
 - Change how it thinks (edit the code in `packages/core`)
 - Connect it to your own blockchain apps
+- Integrate with Thirdweb for wallet management
+- Deploy your own TEE for enhanced security

 ---